 5.10 Alignment with Transfer Institutions (Transfer Majors ONLY)

-The Counseling Department does not offer any transfer majors.
+The Counseling Department does not offer any transfer majors at this time.
+Social Work and Human Services is in the process of getting an ADT approved.

 5.11a Labor Market Demand (Occupational Programs ONLY)